We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 The "No Bot" Advantage in Sales

 For sales teams, the bot vs. botless decision has outsized impact.
-Here is why:
+Here's why:

 First Impressions Matter

 The first 60 seconds of a sales call set the tone.
-If a bot joins and the prospect asks "what is that?", the conversation starts with an explanation about data collection instead of the prospect's business problem.
+If a bot joins and the prospect asks "what's that?", the conversation starts with an explanation about data collection instead of the prospect's business problem.
 This is particularly damaging in enterprise sales where trust is built slowly.

 Prospects at Large Companies Have Bot Fatigue